Champ family papers

 Biographical Note

 Responding to pleas from his father, Frederick Champ returned to Logan from his work for Herbert Hoover and his studies at Harvard University to run the family businesses.
 On December 29, 1921, Champ married Frances Elizabeth Winton in Duluth, Minnesota.
 He became very active in both the mortgage banking industry, in civic affairs, and in agricultural matters.
 He held numerous positions on many boards in all these areas and was especially active in the Boy Scouts of America.
 He was also active in St. John's Episcopal Church in Logan, Utah serving as their treasurer for many years.
 Frances was likewise active and was an accomplished pianist performing in concert halls across the country and also published music which she wrote.
-Frances and Frederick had three children, George Herbert "Herb" Champ, Mary Knox Champ (Nielsen), and Frederick W. Champ.
-"Herb" Champ took over for his father and his brother Frederick, known as "Wint," served as Vice President.
+Frances and Frederick had three children, George Herbert "Herb" Champ, Mary Knox Champ Nielsen, and Frederick W. Champ.
+"Herb" Champ took over the business for his father and his brother Frederick, known as "Wint," served as vice president.
 Frederick P. Champ retired in 1965.
 He passed away in March 1976.
 Frances W. Champ died in August 1982.
 Herb Champ continued to run the family businesses for many years and still resides in Logan, Utah.
 Mary K. C. Nielsen lives in Connecticut.
 Frederick W. Champ passed away in 2001 while living in Salt Lake City.

 Extent

-135 boxes (65 linear ft.)
+135 boxes (65 linear feet)

 Abstract

 A large portion of the material is the personal papers of Frederick P. Champ, including college correspondence and significant amounts of material from Frederick Champ's business ventures, particularly the Cache Valley Banking Company, Champ Investment Company, Walker Bank and Trust Company, and the Utah Mortgage and Loan Corporation.
-Also includes records concerning St. John's Episcpal Church of Logan, Utah.
+Also includes records concerning St. John's Episcopal Church of Logan, Utah.
 Champ family material includes papers of George "Herb" Champ, Mary Knox Champ, and H. Merle Smith.
-Francis Winton Champ's correspondence and personal papers includes materials concerning her involvement with the Episcopal Church's Women's Auxiliary Missionary District of Utah, and Las Encinas Sanitarium.
+Francis Winton Champ's correspondence and personal papers include materials concerning her involvement with the Episcopal Church's Women's Auxiliary Missionary District of Utah and Las Encinas Sanitarium.

 Arrangement